anettleship/adrian-al-techtest-app/README.md

 `pytest`

+If any tests fail, the most likely issue is a missing or misplaced yaml cassette recording of an api request.
+Try running the following to create missing recordings by accessing the live api once:

+`pytest --record-mode=once`

 If all tests pass, we can then run the following to start our server.
-Note the web address where this is being served and navigate to this URL from a web browser, to access our application:
+Note the web address where this is being served and navigate to this URL from a web browser, to access our application e.g. http://127.0.0.1:5000:

 `flask run`